 Description: Gets the effective enforcement for the minimum signal strength.
 The effective enforcement is determined by resolving any conflicts between the policy enforcement type and the script enforcement type.
-The script enforcement type overrides the policy enforcement type; if the script enforcement type is inherit, string Query.GetMinWiFiSignalStrengthPolicy
+The script enforcement type overrides the policy enforcement type; if the script enforcement type is inherit, the policy enforcement string Query.GetMinWiFiSignalStrengthPolicy